yxzhanggg/yxzhanggg.github.io/Unix.md

 close(int fd); // Breaks the connection between a file descriptor and an open file,
-               // and frees the file descriptor for use. unlink(char *name); // Removes the file name from the file system long lseek(int fd, long offset, int origin); // Set the place that the file descriptor points to to a place in file
+               // and frees the file descriptor for use. unlink(char *name); // Removes the file name from the file system long lseek(int fd, long offset, int origin); // Sets the place that the file descriptor points to to a place in file
                                              // Sets the current position in the file whose descriptor is fd to offset,
                                              // which is taken relative to the location specified by origin: 0, 1, 2
 ```